 Biking to work improves air quality, reduces gas costs and commuting stress, and improves fitness.
-Prior to biking to work for the first time, cyclists should tune up their bikes, map their routes, check connections needed for bus, train or rail, and make a trial run.
+Before biking to work for the first time, cyclists should tune up their bikes, map their routes, check connections needed for transit connections, and make a trial run.

 Bike to Work Day Video